blastrock/ExtraDox/README.md

 - The 3 usual status LED
 - The case is only 8mm thick, the keys are 18mm high from the desk

-## Buying one

-I have a few extra boards to sell, contact me if you are interested.

 ## What you need to build this keyboard

 - The PCBs and their components (the MCU is soldered on the main board)